imrafaelmerino/json-values/README.md

 ```
-The more natural way of adding data to arrays is with the methods append and prepend, however, when inserting data in arrays at certain positions, filling with null may be necessary:
+The more natural way of adding data to arrays is with the methods _append_ and _prepend_, however, when inserting data in arrays at certain positions, filling with null may be necessary:
 ```
 JsArray e = c.put("0.b.3","c");
 Assertions.assertEquals(JsArray.of(JsStr.of("a"),